 One can forgive commentators who dismissed Moore’s claim as another example of bombast from an industry hardly known for its reserve.
 But skeptics were forced to reconsider when, after Moore co-founded Intel three years later, the power of his fledgling company’s microprocessors increased year after year at an astonishing geometric rate.

 Miniaturization of circuits was at the heart of this increase in processor power.
 However, the extent to how far the manufacturing process could miniaturize circuits appeared limited by the very nature of light itself.
-Quite simply, the laser light used to etch circuit boards could only be focused to a point so small and no further before diffusing.
-Yet even this seemingly intractable road block was overcome with a revolution in Photolithography leading to the use of ultraviolet light and Exicmer Lasers.
+The problem was that the laser light used to etch circuit boards could only be focused to a point so small and no further before diffusing.
+Yet Intel was even able to overcome this seemingly intractable roadblock thanks to a revolution in Photolithography that led to the use of ultraviolet light and exciplex Lasers.